NBISweden/workshop-reproducible-research/pages/quarto/quarto-4-document-options.md

 We've already looked at some global options, such as `title`, `author`, `format` and `engine`.
 Something that would go nicely with the first two is the `date` option.
-You could just write the actual date if you like, or you can use inline R code to get today's date.
+You could just write the actual date if you like, or you can use the `today` option:

- * Add the following to the options: `date: "`r Sys.Date()`"`
+ * Add the following to the options: `date: today`

 # Code folding